Research and essays about social, political and economic change

 Determinants Of Economic Growth.
 Panel Data Approach.
 By: Edwin Dewan And Shajehan Hussein http://www.rbf.gov.fj/ see the working papers, it's Working Paper EDWP 2001-04. from the Reserve Bank of Fiji.

-Also see Economic Freedom and Growth:Decomposing the Effects http://swopec.hhs.se/gunwpe/abs/gunwpe0033.htm These papers are from Scaninavian Working papers in economics http://swopec.hhs.se/ from Gotenborg University, see http://swopec.hhs.se/gunwpe/
+Economic Freedom and Growth:Decomposing the Effects http://swopec.hhs.se/gunwpe/abs/gunwpe0033.htm These papers are from Scandinavian Working papers in economics http://swopec.hhs.se/ from Gotenborg University, see http://swopec.hhs.se/gunwpe/

 The Centre for the Study of Living Standards http://www.csls.ca/ has this paper “Measuring the Impact of Research on Well-being: A Survey of Indicators of Well-being”.
 This includes a review of international measures of well being.